EdM in Applied Human Development

 The promotion of human development and competence is a mission of educators, and the program orientation is pragmatic as well as conceptual.
 Students develop an understanding of the basic dimensions of human development: a life-span perspective and a specific focus on youth; the convergent impact of constancy and change; life stages; traditional and changing life roles; the impact of gender, culture, race, and socioeconomics; cognitive, psychomotor, and psychosocial development.

-The Applied Human Development Program bridges the divisions of the School of Education, and the traditional divide between basic and applied research.
-Students draw on a wide range of courses and opportunities offered across the School of Education, and the broader Boston University community.
+The Applied Human Development Program bridges the divisions of the Wheelock College of Education & Human Development and the traditional divide between basic and applied research.
+Students draw on a wide range of courses and opportunities offered across the Wheelock College of Education & Human Development and the broader Boston University community.
 Indeed, the study of Applied Human Development is directly related to issues of health and wellness, child advocacy, mental health, religion and spirituality, as well as social and psychological well-being, both from a domestic and an international perspective.

-The EdM in Applied Human Development offers three specializations: Positive Youth Development, Physical Education & Coaching, and Health Education.
-All specializations can be completed in two full-time semesters (36 credits) and each aims to provide students with broad instruction in developmental issues, while allowing space for specialization based on the student’s particular interests (see below for detailed information).
+The EdM in Applied Human Development offers two specializations: Positive Youth Development and Physical Education & Coaching.
+Both specializations can be completed in two full-time semesters (36 credits) and each aims to provide students with broad instruction in developmental issues, while allowing space for specialization based on the student’s particular interests (see below for detailed information).

 - Positive Youth Development: The Positive Youth Development specialization provides a firm grounding in the major considerations for working in and for a variety of organizations that serve youth and emerging adult populations.
 Students who choose this specialization will have the flexibility to craft a pathway that matches their strengths and particular career interests and will position them for success in this vital sector.

 Note: Incoming physical and health education students seeking licensure are not required to hold an undergraduate degree in health or physical education.
-However, if they have not already done so prior to beginning their EdM program, students are required to complete the following university-level coursework prior to graduation:
+However, if they have not already done so prior to beginning their EdM program, students are required to complete the university-level coursework in the history and foundations of kinesiology prior to graduation.
+Additionally, students seeking licensure must provide documentation of current CPR and First-Aid certification prior to graduation.

 Within each specialization, ample opportunity exists for structuring the program to specific needs and areas of focus.
 All students learn diverse theories of human development and examine the distinctive issues involved in developmental research.
 Students are also encouraged to arrange field experiences under faculty supervision that apply developmental theory.
-In addition, other course offerings at SED and across the campus may enrich or support specialized study.
+In addition, other course offerings at Wheelock College of Education & Human Development and across the campus may enrich or support specialized study.
 Upon acceptance to the program, you will be assigned an academic advisor who will work with you to design a course of study tailored to your particular interests.

 Most students are expected to complete the Applied Human Development program on a full-time basis; however, many courses are offered at times that allow for completion of the degree part-time, while continuing full-time employment.
 Students are required to complete a total of 36 credits.
 The requirements are as follows: